 And you didn’t like school, and you know you’re nobody’s fool,

 It was the summer of ’92 and I wanted to buy my first guitar.

 There was no reason to ask for money from my father.
 It was a luxury unaffordable on a policeman’s wage which was the only family income,with three children and a car to maintain.
 But I was listening to Pink Floyd from dusk till dawn and I should,I should, I SHOULD learn how to play “Wish you were here”

-A friend of mine, who wanted to oversize his underbone’s piston to 70mm or something like that, I didn’t understand and I couldn’t care less, found the solution.
+A friend of mine, who wanted to oversize his underbone’s piston to 70mm or something like that, I didn’t understand and I couldn’t care less, hit on the solution.